-Based on lessons from the initial pilot, revise the Acquia Cloud Site Factory (ACSF) configuration and migration process.
-Continue with a second pilot migration.
-Concurrently, create the tools required for site owners to request new websites and archive unneeded ones.
+Based on lessons from the initial pilot, revise the Acquia Cloud Site Factory (ACSF) configuration and migration process, undertaking efforts to operate the service at scale.
+Continue with a second pilot migration with the Graduate School of Education.

 Migrate more than 2,000 Stanford Sites websites, leveraging ACSF.
 This platform will be used for hosting existing sites, deploying and hosting new sites, and enabling portfolio managers to support collections of sites.